noislabs/docs2/src/integrate_nois_to_your_chain.md

   initial 50 $NOIS on the payment, this allows to gateway to process the beacon even when the ibc token transfer is slower than the beacon request wasm packet.
+- If you need some NOIS tokens for your payment contract you can contact us on discord and describe your usecase so that we give you a NOIS grant
 - Congrats 🎉 you can use the proxy on your Dapp to get randomness.
 You can follow _use_nois_randomness_ page for more details.